shaka-project/shaka-streamer/docs/source/prerequisites.rst

 .. code:: sh

-  sudo apt -y python3-flask nodejs npm
+  sudo apt -y install python3-flask nodejs npm
   # Upgrade to a recent npm, which is not packaged:
   sudo npm install -g npm